oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 ## Objective

->  author="Chris Lauwers"
+<span class="comment-start" id="45" author="Chris Lauwers"
-> date="2020-05-31T00:44:00Z"
->
-> This prose has been copied from the TOSCA
-> Version 1.0 document and needs further editing.

-Cloud computing
-can become more valuable if the creation and lifecycle management of application, infrastructure, and network services can be fully automated and supported across a variety of deployment environments.
+date="2020-05-31T00:44:00Z">This prose has been copied from the TOSCA Version 1.0 document and needs further editing.</span>Cloud computing can become more valuable if the creation and lifecycle management of application, infrastructure, and network services can be fully automated and supported across a variety of deployment environments.
 The core